miladghaznavi/crdts/README.md

 This repository implements and tests several conflict free replicated data types (CRDTs).
 Specifically, it focuses on state-based CRDTs.
-For simplicity, we use `string` as the basic object types in CRDTs.
+For simplicity, we implement CRDTs that support `string` as a basic type.
-The implementation can be easily extended to use C++ templates for generic object types.
+The implementation can be easily extended to support generic object types using C++ templates.

 The repository contains three directories:
 - `core` including data types that can be used in implementing all CRDTs,